arthur-debert/google-code-issues-migrator/README.md

 cases Google Code skips issue numbers; this option fills the gaps with dummy issues to ensure that the next real issue keeps the same numbering.
 This only works, of course, if the migration starts with a fresh Github repistory.

+`--google-code-cookie` takes a HTTP header encoded cookie to use when fetching pages from Google Code.
+Google Code normally mangles names for spam prevention, and getting the raw names requires being logged in and having filled out a CAPTCHA.